8 minute read

 Multi-tasking primer that softens and smooths skin with a formula that features antioxidants and broad-spectrum SPF 30 for a makeup-ready base

 Soothes razor irritation

 Hydrates dry skin

-SPF 20 isn’t enough protection on its own—reapply often or layer with another sunscreen of SPF 30 or higher
+SPF 20 isn’t enough protection on its own—layer with another sunscreen of SPF 30 or higher

 Temporarily reduces the appearance of fine lines and wrinkles

 Lightweight formula firms skin while hydrating

 Lightweight hydrating formula

 Helps replenish the skin’s moisture barrier